It’s Our Calling

 Dr. Laura Purdy joined Journeys Home during the summer of 2015, and after 3 1/2 years of helping pets and their families she became a partner at Journeys Home in the fall of 2018.
 She believed that in-home euthanasia was an invaluable service and that providing comfort to pets and families at end of life was truly where she needed to be.

-Over the years Journeys Home has grown to serve the needs of our community, and our team now includes seven incredible veterinarians who all support the following principles:
+Over the years Journeys Home has grown to serve the needs of our community, and our team now includes eight incredible veterinarians who all support the following principles:

 - Home euthanasia is the way we can most help and serve pets and their families.
 We can help people feel comfortable expressing their grief in losing a pet.